FakeItEasy/FakeItEasy/docs/specifying-a-call-to-configure.md

 ## Specifying a call to an event accessor

-Although calls to event accessors can be specified using the approach described in the previous section, FakeItEasy also provides helper methods to make this
+Although calls to event accessors can be specified using the approach described in the previous section, BlairItEasy also provides helper methods to make this
 easier:

 ```csharp